Chymyst/chymyst-core/docs/chymyst03.md

 `java.lang.Exception: Error: In Site{c + f/B => ...}: Reaction {c + f/B => ...} finished without replying to f/B`

+Due to exceptions, it can happen that the reaction body has finished evaluating but some blocking molecules have not received a reply.
+In that case, there can be one or more blocked threads still waiting for replies.
-Generally, whenever some blocking molecules have received no reply by the time the reaction body finished evaluating, this exception will be thrown in all threads that are still waiting for replies, unblocking all those threads.
+The chemical machine will throw this exception in all threads that are still waiting for replies, unblocking all those threads (and possibly killing their calculations, unless exceptions are caught).
 This feature is designed to reduce deadlocks.

 In our example, the additional exception will be thrown only when reaction actually starts and the run-time condition `n == 0` is evaluated to `true`.